 Top 6 Unbelievable Haunted Deserted Spots in the World

-People like to visit palaces, monuments, historic walls and popular statues because they tell the stories of times past.
-At the same time, they unknown many ghostly abandoned places in the world.
+People like to visit palaces, monuments, historic walls, and famous statues because they tell stories about past times.
+At the same time, they know many ghostly abandoned places worldwide.

-In fact, such destroyed places can also reveal a lot of information about people who once lived there, the purpose behind the construction of this place, the lifestyle of the people living there.
+Such destroyed places can also reveal a lot of information about people who once lived there, the purpose behind the construction of this place, and the lifestyle of the people living there.
 There is something scary and striking in abandoned places.

 Hashima Island, Japan

 This deserted island is 15 kilometers from Nagasaki, Japan.
-This island is also known as the ghost island, only broken concrete buildings can be seen here.
+This island is also known as the ghost island; only broken concrete buildings can be seen here.
 One of these areas is known for coal mining.
-In 1890 the Mitsubishi Group brought this island with the intention of producing coal.
-They also built the country’s first largest concrete structures on the island.
+In 1890, the Mitsubishi Group brought this island to produce coal.
+They also built the country’s first and most significant concrete structures on the island.

 Thousands of workers were living in this mining building at the time.
-But Mitsubishi Group forced to close the entire project when oil replaced coal in 1960, mining closed in 1974.
-The island remained closed for the next 35 years and became an abandoned island.
-In 2009 the Japanese government reopened the trip to this ghost island.
+However, Mitsubishi Group was forced to close the entire project when oil replaced coal in 1960; mining closed in 1974.
+The island remained closed for the next 35 years and became abandoned.
+In 2009, the Japanese government reopened the trip to this ghost island.

 IM.
 Cooling Tower, Belgium

 These are parts of a cooling tower in an old power plant in Monceau, Belgium.
-The trumpet-like structure in the middle of this abandoned place introduced hot water into the structure, where it then cooled as it dripped down hundreds of small concrete troughs and slats.
+The trumpet-like structure in the middle of this abandoned place introduced hot water into the structure, which led it to drain hundreds of small concrete troughs and slats.
 This cooling tower is part of an abandoned IM power plant in Monceau, Belgium.

-IM power plant built in 1921 and became the main supplier of electricity to the country in a short period of time.
-However, the high CO2 emissions in 2007 led to the decommissioning of the power plants and the entire area desolate.
+IM power plant was built in 1921 and quickly became the country’s leading electricity supplier.
+However, the high CO2 emissions in 2007 led to the decommissioning of power plants and the desolateness of the entire area.
 During the active period, the IM cooling tower managed to cool 480,000 gallons of water per minute.

 Abandoned Submarine Base, Balaklava, Ukraine